Addiction help for myself

 - Have the people around you commented on your drug or alcohol use?

 - Have you stopped seeing friends or doing hobbies because of drink or drugs?

 - Have you lied to cover up your drug or alcohol consumption?

 - Do you regularly have blackouts after drinking or using drugs?

 - Have you had to have time off work due to the effects or your drinking or drug use?

 - Do you feel down or depressed after drinking or drug use?

-Ife you have answered yes to any of these, you may have a problem with alcohol or drugs and would benefit from seeking professional advice and support.
+If you have answered yes to any of these, you may have a problem with alcohol or drugs and would benefit from seeking professional advice and support.

-Why residential may work for you?
+Why residential rehab may work for you

 - A safe and secure environment where you are shielded from external pressures and can concentrate on your recovery